kelloggm/object-construction-checker/README.md

 objects such that:
 * both the `x()` and `y()` methods have been called on the object, **or**
 * the `z()` method has been called on the object.

+The syntax of boolean expressions is that of the [Spring Expression Language (SPEL)](https://docs.spring.io/spring/docs/3.0.x/reference/expressions.html).
 </dd>
 </dl>